farezv/farezv.github.io/_posts/2014-11-26-First-impressions-of-Swift-and-iOS-development.md

 ---
+layout: post
+title: First impressions of Swift and iOS development
+date: 2014-11-27 18:45
+author: farezv
-published: true
+comments: true
+categories: [programming, swift, iOS]

 ---

-## First impressions of Swift and iOS development

 I started learning Swift recently in order to pick up some iOS programming and I'm pretty impressed with the language so far.